IceWhaleTech/ZimaOS/release-note/1.5.0/en_US.md

 ## [1.5.0]
 ### Good News
 Good News.
 ZimaOS hits 1,000,000+ downloads!
 It would not be here today without the continuous support of our community.
-For members who upgrade to this version promptly, this upgrade will automatically upgrade your current device to the ZimaOS [Plus version](https://www.zimaspace.com/zimaos/pricing), allowing you to enjoy richer features in the future.
-The details can be found [here](https://discord.com/channels/884667213326463016/888269879206100992/1420036155432505404).
-(If you haven't joined, please join via our [invitation link](https://www.zimaboard.com/discord).)
+For members who upgrade to this version promptly, this upgrade will automatically upgrade your current device to the ZimaOS <a href="https://www.zimaspace.com/zimaos/pricing" target="_blank" style="color:blue">Plus Version</a>, allowing you to enjoy richer features in the future.
 ### New
 - The new Zima Backup app (on the dashboard) has powerful backup features and a new backup process
 - The new Apps start and stop status display on the App launch panel